-3. ESG analysis
+3. ESG Analysis

 Every security which our global sector research analysts wish to recommend must have an in-depth ESG quality review completed by our responsible investment team.
-These reviews provide a chance to identify and analyse material ESG risks and opportunities, and feed these into our investment decision-making process, to enable our portfolio managers to consider these risks prior to investing.
+These reviews provide a chance to identify and analyze material ESG risks and opportunities, and feed these into our investment decision-making process, to enable our portfolio managers to consider these risks prior to investing.
 Where material, climate-related risks and opportunities are highlighted to our global analysts and portfolio managers for consideration before recommendation and investment.

-4. Corporate engagement
+4. Corporate Engagement

 Based on the risks and opportunities identified in our ESG reviews, we engage with executive teams on management and execution of climate-related risks and opportunities, in order to incorporate further details into our investment thesis.
 We also engage with companies on governance structures and accountability, to seek to understand how the board is overseeing climate risks.
 For example, we will consider if directors have the appropriate expertise to understand how the business will be affected by climate change, especially where a company is a heavy emitter.

 We encourage all companies to set a climate-change strategy, with company-specific greenhouse-gas emissions targets, and to evaluate the potential impact of a range of carbon prices, to ensure appropriate planning and capital-allocation decisions.
 We often discuss broader related issues including water stress, and the impacts of extreme weather on physical assets, to understand how significantly a company may be affected by climate change.